Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Visualization Opportunities for Knowledge Graphs

 \subsection{Balancing Digestibility and Discoverability}

 One of the advantages to node-link diagrams is the ability for users to traverse the KG from node to node to discover new information.
-However, users find NLDs ineffective in practice because the scale of KGs they work with.
-In total, (8/19) of our participants work with KGs containing thousands of nodes, (7/19) work with millions of nodes, and (4/19) work with billions of nodes.
+However, users find NLDs ineffective in practice because the scales of KGs they work with (Section~\ref{sec:users-use-cases}).
 Consequently, there is a need for visual interfaces that balance both digestibility and discoverability, to allow users to properly process information and explore the KG:

-\begin{displayquote} I think the key with [KG interfaces] is not to lose the pivotability and discoverability that is fairly unique to graphs\ldots If you can maintain this sort of continuous reference to the graph that allows for that organic discovery process as opposed to like static results\ldots I think that could be really really good if you can manage it. -P13 \end{displayquote}
+\begin{displayquote} I think the key with [KG interfaces] is not to lose the pivotability and discoverability that is fairly unique to graphs\ldots If you can maintain this sort of continuous reference to the graph that allows for that organic discovery process as opposed to like static results\ldots that could be really good. -P13 \end{displayquote}

 \begin{itemize}[leftmargin=0pt,topsep=4pt, partopsep=0pt,itemsep=2pt,parsep=2pt]